djeada/Linux-Notes/notes/logical_volume_management.md

 ## Challenges

 1. How to reduce the size of an LVM partition?
 Hint: Keep in mind that you can only reduce the size of an LVM partition if there is enough free space within the logical volume to allow for the reduction.
 You should also make sure to back up any important data on the partition before attempting to resize it.
+2. How do you extend an LVM partition to use more free space within the volume group?
+What command(s) would you use?
+3. Explain the process of taking a snapshot of an LVM logical volume.
+Why might this be useful, and how can you create and restore from a snapshot?
+4. How do you remove a logical volume from an LVM setup?
+What are the necessary steps to ensure data safety?
+5. How do you add a new physical disk to an existing volume group?
+Describe the process, including the commands required.
+6. Explain the concept of striping in LVM.
+What is its purpose, and how can you set up a striped logical volume?
+7. How can you monitor the status of your LVM setup, including checking for available free space, the status of logical volumes, and the status of volume groups?
+8. In a RAID setup, what are the differences between using LVM and not using LVM?
+What benefits does LVM provide in a RAID environment?